Skip to Main Content

 Quick facts:

-• Distance: Within the Yorkshire Dales National Park; approx. 20 miles from Skipton
+• Distance: Within the Yorkshire Dales National Park; check directly for exact location from your starting point

-• Best for: Couples, solo travellers, hillwalkers and ramblers
+• Best for: Couples, solo travellers, those seeking a quieter Dales campsite

-• Book ahead: Bank holidays and summer weekends
+• Book ahead: Spring and summer weekends, Dales bank holiday periods

 More camping destinations nearby